-I’ve published hundreds of freelance pieces in newspapers, magazines, and online and I’ve included some of them here.
+I’ve published hundreds of freelance pieces in newspapers, magazines, and online and I’ve included some of them here, as well as links to my books.
 They range from first-person essays to travel pieces to more journalistic subjects.
 Print samples of these and many other published pieces are available.
 (And I own all the reprint rights, should you publishers be hunting for piquant content.)

 It’s no secret: Santa Cruz CA sits preening on the big, blue Pacific.
 There is lots to do on top of, in and under those waters.
 Published in June 2021 in the San Jose Mercury News.